rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 4. Enter any additional information in the text box, and then click **Submit Ticket**.

    A ticket is submitted on your behalf to manually remove the port-group and delete any configuration items that reference the group, such as access-lists, VPN encryption domains, or even other port-groups.
-The ticket is automatically forwarded to the appropriate Network Security team, and a team member will perform quality checks and confirm with you directly if anything appears to be incorrect.
+The ticket is automatically forwarded to the appropriate Network Security team, and a team member performs quality checks and confirms with you directly if anything appears to be incorrect.

 <img src="{% asset_path dedicated-hosting/firewall-manager-v2-port-groups/FWCPv2-delete-port-group.png %}" alt="" />